 The system utilizes large-cap strategies (investments in U.S. companies with a market capitalization of $7.5 billion), mid-cap strategies (investments in U.S. companies with a market capitalization between $1.5 and $7.5 billion), and small cap strategies (investments in companies with a capitalization between $250 million and $1.5 billion) along with values based investments in stocks.

 The unique thing about Polaris Portfolios is the service will give you the option to practice socially-responsible investing.
 This means the service will give you the option to only invest in companies with positive social and environmental characteristics.
 This is what the company calls a Values-Based portfolio.
 This is good news for investors who only want to invest their money in companies with a high level of ethical and sustainable standards.

 Although the $0 minimum deposit is attractive for anyone, Polaris Portfolios is mainly targeted at medium to large investors who are used to having a human financial advisor take care of all of their financial needs.
 Polaris isn’t a simple set-it-and-forget-it option.
 Although it can be used as such, they’re more meant for those with more complex financial needs and planning for retirement and college.

 Their 0.95% fee is definitely higher than average since you can get a robo advisor such as Wealthfront or Betterment for as low as 0.25%, Polaris banks on their $0 fees and more full-featured financial planning features to make the service worth it, especially for client with more complex needs.

-We believe that Polaris Portfolios are deserving of being in the final list of the best Robo Advisors for 2020.
+We believe that Polaris Portfolios deserve to be on the final list of the best Robo Advisors for 2021.
 However, it would be better if the service had lower fees.
 If you are a mid- to high-level investor and would like to only invest in companies with a high environmental or moral standard, look no further than Polaris Portfolios.